the-blue-coder/react-base/README - TO NOT COPY.md

-Remove the default content of src folder EXCEPT vite-end.d.ts (keep this one) Copy the content of src folder from react-base to your project Copy .prettierrc, .prettierignore, .env.development and .env.production to the root of your new React project Update the content of the .env files
+Remove the default content of src folder EXCEPT vite-end.d.ts (keep vite-end.d.ts) Copy the content of src folder from react-base to your project Copy .prettierrc, .prettierignore, .env.development and .env.production to the root of your new React project Update the content of the .env files